-Euro, bond yields extend gains on ECB while risk appetite grows
+Euro and bond yields extend rally on ECB while risk appetite grows

 Gold prices edged higher, with spot gold XAU= trading at $1,298.75 per ounce, up 0.2 percent.

 In emerging markets, stocks .MSCIEF climbed 0.4 percent to a three-week high, supported by the weaker dollar.
-UBS analysts declared “buying time” for emerging stocks, upgrading Mexico, Poland and Colombia while downgrading Brazil.
+UBS analysts declared “buying time” for emerging stocks, upgrading Mexico, Poland and Colombia, while downgrading Brazil.

 *****For Reuters Live Markets blog on European and UK stock markets, type code LIVE/ into a news window*****

-Reporting by Helen Reid, editing by John Stonestreet
+Reporting by Helen Reid, editing by John Stonestreet and Alexander Smith